 Simple English definitions for legal terms

-Read a random definition: attendance officer
+Read a random definition: scroll

 A general-average contribution is when everyone involved in a commercial voyage, whether it's the ship or the cargo, shares the cost of a loss that benefits everyone.
 This happens when there is an intentional sacrifice of part of the ship or cargo to avoid total loss.
 It's an ancient principle of maritime law that is fair and equitable for all parties involved.